Subdivision 1. Required inspection.

 No electrical installation subject to inspection by the

-commissioner shall be newly connected or reconnected for use until there is filed with the
+board shall be newly connected or reconnected for use until there is filed with the electrical

-electrical utility supplying power a certificate of the property owner or licensed electrician,
+utility supplying power a certificate of the property owner or licensed electrician, directing the

-directing the work that inspection has been requested and that the conditions of the installation
+work that inspection has been requested and that the conditions of the installation are safe for

-are safe for energization, provided further, that in all cases where an order of condemnation or
+energization, provided further, that in all cases where an order of condemnation or disconnection

-disconnection has been issued against the installation or any part thereof, prior to connection or
+has been issued against the installation or any part thereof, prior to connection or reconnection

-or disconnection or approving the installation as being in compliance with accepted standards
+approving the installation as being in compliance with accepted standards of construction for

-of construction for safety to life and property.
-With respect to transient projects, the aforesaid
+safety to life and property.
+With respect to transient projects, the aforesaid certificate shall also

-certificate shall also contain a certification that the request for inspection has been or will be filed with the board so as
+contain a certification that the request for inspection has been or will be filed with the board so as

 Subd.
 4. Powers of political subdivisions.